jnstockley/PiTV/README.md

  5. Once on that page change the url inside the dictionary to the url of your raspberry pi.
  6. Run the shortcut by clicking on it or saying "Binge Youtube"

+ ## Get the full Experience
+  To get the full experience it is recommended that you use the full install script listed above and to download the Unified Remote iOS app onto your device.
+The app allows you to easily control your raspberry pi from your iOS device without having to have a mouse and keyboard connected to the Pi.
+To download click this link: https://apps.apple.com/us/app/unified-remote/id825534179

  ## Current Limitations
  The only officially supported user-friendly activation method is using Siri Shortcuts.
 Another way of activation is to use Postman to make GET and POST requests to the server.
 More activation methods on the way.